Rapptz/discord.py/docs/api.rst

     .. attribute:: hoist

-        *bool* – Whether the role is being hoisted or not.
+        :obj:`bool` – Whether the role is being hoisted or not.

         See also :attr:`Role.hoist`

     .. attribute:: mentionable

-        *bool* – Whether the role is mentionable or not.
+        :obj:`bool` – Whether the role is mentionable or not.

         See also :attr:`Role.mentionable`

     .. attribute:: code

-        *str* – The invite's code.
+        :obj:`str` – The invite's code.

         See also :attr:`Invite.code`